MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 - To reduce costs, you can actively manage the time to live on your virtual network data gateway in settings.
 Learn more [here](manage-data-gateways.md#manage-settings).

 _Capacity consumption = (CU Consumption rate) * (Uptime in hours) * (Number of gateway members)_

+>[!NOTE]
+>The CU consumption rate is fixed at 4CUs per gateway member.
+However, the billing model rounds up to the nearest hour.
+This means that if you use the gateway for a short duration, such as 5 minutes, you are still billed for the entire hour.

 ## Assign a valid capacity to virtual network data gateway
 Each virtual network data gateway must be attached to a valid capacity, such as Power BI Premium or Fabric capacity.
 If your virtual network data gateway lacks a valid capacity, you can select an existing one from the settings page.